Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/motion-sensor-kit.md

 ![Conditional Gif](/images/getting-started/losant-iot-dev-kits/motion-sensor/conditional.gif "Conditional Gif")

-Lastly, we need to notify our selves.
+Lastly, we need to notify ourselves.
 We can use the [SMS node](/workflows/outputs/sms/) or the [Email node](/workflows/outputs/email/).
 In the example, the SMS node is used.
 The `SMS` and `Email` nodes.
 These are pretty straightforward.
 Whenever the latch determines there is movement (and it's not already latched), these two nodes will be executed.
 The SMS node simply sends a message to the number stored in the `smsNumber` global configuration field and the email node sends a message to the addressed stored in the `email` global configuration field.

 ![SMS](/images/getting-started/losant-iot-dev-kits/motion-sensor/sms.png "SMS")